Salable/node-sdk/docs/docs/licenses/cancel-many.md

 ## Return Type

-For more information about this request see our api documentation on [cancel many Licenses](https://docs.salable.app/api#tag/Licenses/operation/cancelLicenses)
+For more information about this request see our API documentation on [cancel many Licenses](https://docs.salable.app/api#tag/Licenses/operation/cancelLicenses)